-Basically recruitment as a process we all know is about attracting talent to your organisation using various means and resources like advertisements, references and recruiting agencies.
-In today’s market conditions, it has become difficult for many small and large sized organisations to retain their existing talent due to sluggish growth (or even negative growth in some cases), and lack of enthusiasm in terms of upcoming new projects.
+Basically recruitment as a process we all know is about attracting talent to your organization using various means and resources like advertisements, references and recruiting agencies.
+In today’s market conditions, it has become difficult for many small and large sized organizations to retain their existing talent due to sluggish growth (or even negative growth in some cases), and lack of enthusiasm in terms of upcoming new projects.
 Wait and watch is the policy adopted by many across all sectors may it be manufacturing ( FMCG, Auto), Banking and Finance or Engineering.
 The only exception so to say will be Software (IT and ITES) and KPOs and BPOs whose revenues are linked to USD rates which has been on the rise over a year now.

 So the big question is that which companies are recruiting in today’s market?
 Which sectors can be identified as fast growing sectors for recruitment?
 Which talent resources are in shortage?

 Now these questions have many aspects and answers are not easy to be interpreted.

 If you take a stock of situation for all those newly passed Grads and Post Grads, say 0-2 years exp., they have today toughest time to get in to some organisation.
 The reason being that all corporate are shying away from campuses and those who dare to come are making offers which are many times below the average offers couple of years back.

 The next rung in ladder is people with experience levels of 2 years to 5 years, who hopefully by now have found their first respectful jobs and now vying for more in terms of roles and CTC.
 Those people should exercise deep caution in their ventures for job change.
 The reason being that any mistake in judgment may leave them stranding and then the job search begins again!!